niklasfjeldberg/nuxt-multi-tracker/README.md

 | `initialConsent`  | `boolean`            | `true`    | Whether to initially consent to tracking.                      |
 | `loadingStrategy` | `'async' \| 'defer'` | `'defer'` | The loading strategy to be used for all pixel scripts.         |

-Options for each individual pixel, all pixels have the same options.
+Options for each individual pixel, all pixels have these options.

 | Option    | Type     | Default             | Description                                  |
 | --------- | -------- | ------------------- | -------------------------------------------- |